Too Much or Too Little? How to use an Inventory Turnover Ratio

 ITR = Sales / Average Inventory

-- Your total Net Sales OR your total Cost of Goods Sold
+- Total Net Sales OR Total Cost of Goods Sold

 - Beginning Inventory (value of your stock at the start of the time period)